Steppdroid/DJI-GO-4-Translations-Unofficial/Release/Readme.txt

-In this folder all link of release application.
+In this file all link of release application.

 !WARNING!